Eiriksmal/lawler-dot-io-template/content/2019/long-form-websites-and-typography.md

 </section>
 <section markdown="1">
 ## The answer

-<span class="newthought">What do these two articles</span> have to do with one another?
+What do these two articles have to do with one another?
 Simple: My website was designed to fit into both categories.
 An aesthetically-pleasing, easy-to-read website with no tracking codes.
 A home for long-form content that repulses article skimmers.
 A place for writing that Google will certainly ignore in 5 years.
 </section>